prithvish-doshi-17/MyDollarBot-BOTGo/README.md

 -Support for other currencies- users can choose their choice of currency for conversion(edit/update in the history) for any transaction.

 ## What more can be done?
-Please refer to the issue list available [here](https://github.com/prithvish-doshi-17/MyDollarBot-BOTGo/issues) to see what more can be done to make MyDollarBot better.
-Please refer to the MyDollarBot project present [here](https://github.com/prithvish-doshi-17/MyDollarBot-BOTGo/projects) to have a look at the tasks to be done, tasks currently in progress and tasks already done.
+Please refer to the issue list available [here](https://github.com/nainisha-b/MyExpenseBot/issues) to see what more can be done to make MyExpenseBot better.
+Please refer to the MyExpense project present [here](https://github.com/users/nainisha-b/projects/1) to have a look at the tasks to be done, tasks currently in progress and tasks already done.

 ## Demo